swiftlang/swift-evolution/proposals/0104-improved-integers.md

   /// Creates an instance of `Self` from `source` if it is representable.
   ///
-  /// - Precondition: the value of `source` is representable in `Self`. init<T : Integer>(_ source: T)
+  /// - Precondition: the value of `source` is representable in `Self`. init<T : BinaryInteger>(_ source: T)

   /// Creates in instance of `Self` from `source` by sign-extending it
-  /// indefinitely and then truncating to fit `Self`. init<T : Integer>(extendingOrTruncating source: T)
+  /// indefinitely and then truncating to fit `Self`. init<T : BinaryInteger>(extendingOrTruncating source: T)

   /// Creates in instance of `Self` containing the closest representable
   /// value of `source`.
-  init<T : Integer>(clamping source: T)
+  init<T : BinaryInteger>(clamping source: T)

-  /// Returns n-th word, counting from the right, of the underlying
+  /// Returns the n-th word, counting from the least significant to most
-  /// representation of `self`.
+  /// significant, of the underlying representation of `self`.
+  /// Should return `0` for positive numbers and `~0` for negative ones if `n`
-  // TODO: note about returning words greater then `countRepresentedWords` func nthWord(n: Int) -> UInt
+  /// is greater than the number of words in current representation of `self`. func word(at n: Int) -> UInt

   /// The number of bits in current representation of `self`
   /// Will be constant for fixed-width integer types. var bitWidth : Int { get }

-  /// If `self` is negative, returns the index of the least significant bit of
-  /// its representation such that all more-significant bits are 1.
-  /// Has the value -1 if `self` is 0.
+  /// The number of bits required to represent the value of `self` in a signed
-  // TODO: this is not the right name, and perhaps an unnecessary limitation
-  // for `self == 0` case
+  /// type using two's complement representation.
+The minimum value for this
+  /// property should naturally be 1.
-  var signBitIndex: Int { get }
+  var minimumSignedRepresentationBitWidth: Int { get }

-  /// Returns the remainder of division of `self` by `rhs`. func remainder(dividingBy rhs: Self) -> Self
+  /// Returns the remainder of division of `self` by `other`. func remainder(dividingBy other: Self) -> Self

-  /// Replaces `self` with the remainder of division of `self` by `rhs`. mutating func formRemainder(dividingBy rhs: Self)
+  /// Replaces `self` with the remainder of division of `self` by `other`. mutating func formRemainder(dividingBy other: Self)

   /// Returns a pair of values, containing the quotient and the remainder of
-  /// division of `self` by `rhs`.
+  /// division of `self` by `other`.
   ///
   /// The default implementation simply invokes `divided(by:)` and
   /// `remainder(dividingBy:)`, which in case of built-in types will be fused